oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

 Model updates can be applied at runtime by changing the image, secrets, or WDT model config map after initial deployment.
 If the image name changes, or the domain resource `restartVersion` changes, then this will cause the introspector to rerun and generate a new domain home, and subsequently the changed domain home will be propagated to the domain's WebLogic pods using a rolling upgrade (each pod restarting one at a time).
 See [Runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}).

-#### Continuous integration and delivery 'CI/CD'
+#### Continuous integration and delivery (CI/CD)

 ##### General CI/CD considerations

-See [CI/CD considerations]({{< relref "/userguide/cicd/_index.md" >}}) for a full discussion of CI/CD with the WebLogic operator.
+For a full discussion of CI/CD with the operator, see [CI/CD considerations]({{< relref "/userguide/cicd/_index.md" >}}).

 ##### Always use external state

 Regardless of the domain home source type, you should always keep state outside the Docker image.
-This means that you should use JDBC stores for leasing tables, JMS and Transaction stores, EJB timers, JMS queues, and so on.
+This means that you should use JDBC stores for leasing tables, JMS and transaction stores, EJB timers, JMS queues, and so on.
 This ensures that data will not be lost when a container is destroyed.

-We recommend that state be kept in a database to take advantage of built-in database server HA, and the fact that disaster recovery of sites across all but the shortest distances almost always requires using a single database server to consolidate and replicate data (DataGuard).
+We recommend that state be kept in a database to take advantage of built-in database server HA, and the fact that disaster recovery of sites across all but the shortest distances, almost always requires using a single database server to consolidate and replicate data (DataGuard).

 #### References